Location Bogotá, Colombia

 Essential Professional Background:

-- Experience working directly with communities, in community and rural development projects focused on the implementation of entrepreneurship activities/initiatives.
+- Experience working directly with communities, in the community and rural development projects focused on the implementation of entrepreneurship activities/initiatives.

 - Experience supporting the development or sustainable economic plans with associations and/or community-based organizations.